The Rolling Stones 1965 tours: 2nd European tour

 The Rolling Stones' 2nd European tour was the first concert tour of France by the band.
 The tour commenced on 16 April and concluded on 18 April 1965.

 2nd European tour dates

 1st American tour

 The Rolling Stones' 1st American tour of 1965 was actually their third American tour, having toured the US twice in 1964.
 This tour included their first concert dates in Canada.
 The tour commenced on 23 April and concluded on 29 May 1965.
 On this tour, the band supported their album The Rolling Stones, Now!.

 1st American tour dates in 1965.

 3rd European tour

 The Rolling Stones' 3rd European tour was a concert tour by the band.
 The tour commenced on 15 June and concluded on 29 June 1965.

 3rd European tour dates

 2nd Irish tour

 The Rolling Stones' 2nd Irish Tour was a concert tour by the band.
 The tour commenced on 3 September and concluded on 4 September 1965.

-This concert tour was documented by the documentary film Charlie Is My Darling.
+This concert tour was featured in the documentary Charlie Is My Darling.